hallpaz/3dsystems20/docs/project.md.md

 ![Open DR](img/open_dr_earth.png)
 *OpenDR example of optimization*

 Both [4] and [5] create differentiable renderers by crafting approximations for the gradients of the non differentiable steps of the rendering pipeline, that is, the rasterization and Z-buffer, and achieve good results.
-For our experiments, we used Soft Rasterizer [6] which presents a probabilistic formulation for the rasterization step and proposes the use of aggregation functions
+For our experiments, we used Soft Rasterizer [6] which presents a probabilistic formulation for the rasterization step and proposes the use of aggregation functions to overcome the need of

 XXXXXX